faithdorcas/se-assignment-4-github-and-visual-studio-faithdorcas/README.md

 Add the following content to ci-cd.yml:
 name: CI/CD Pipeline

-# Trigger the workflow on push or pull request events
+trigger the workflow on push or pull request events
 on:
   push:
     branches: [main]